Puerto Rico Financing Alternatives

 How Does an Opportunity Zone Investment Work?

 Investors (individuals, families, or business interests) can file a Form 8896 to self-certify what is known as a Qualified Opportunity Fund (“QOF”), which is an investment vehicle that can be structured as a corporation or as a partnership.
 Each Fund is required to hold a minimum of 90% of its assets in a qualifying OZ area.
+Francisco De Armas forte includes providing confidentiality engagements and negotiations for all aspects of Investment.
 Here is how it works:

 •The Investor invests some or all of the capital gain by acquiring an equity interest in a QOF within 180 days of the sale generating the capital gains or the date the capital gain is realized.